MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-sales-order-credit-holds.md

 1) Select a line in the hold list.
 You can release multiple orders by selecting more than one line.
 2) Select a **Release reason** for the order that has been selected for release.
 3) Enter the **Review date** for each order that has been selected for release.
 4) Select the **Release** menu on the action pane to release an order.
-This menu will only be available after transactions have been selected.
+This menu is available after transactions have been selected.
 The user is presented with two options:
    - Select **With posting** to remove the hold and post the document using the same posting process that was used when it was placed on hold.
 For example, if the sales order confirmation was placed on hold, the sales order confirmation would be completed after the release.
 The sales order posting form will be displayed allowing the user to post the confirmation.
    - Select **Without posting** to remove the hold without doing any further processing.
 The sales order can be manually posted.